swimos/swim-flink-connector/example-job/README.md

-# Test Swim Application
+# Example Flink Job

-A test Swim application to be used for verifying the Swim Flink Connector.
+An example Flink job to be used for verifying the Swim Flink Connector.

 ## Getting Started